radanskoric/radanskoric.github.io/_posts/2024-05-14-stream-actions-inside-regular-html.markdown

 ---
 layout: post
-title: "Hidden feature of Turbo: stream actions inside regular HTML"
+title: "Versatile feature of Turbo: stream actions inside regular HTML"
 date: 2024-05-14
 last_modified_at: 2025-01-08
 categories: articles
 tags: rails hotwire turbo stream-actions
 ---

-*Updated 2025-01-08: [My PR](https://github.com/hotwired/turbo/pull/1263){:target="_blank"} to add a test to Turbo that validates the behaviour described in this article has been merged, i.e. it is now an official Turbo feature.*
+*__Update (January 8, 2025)__: When I originally wrote this article the behaviour described in it was not official.
+But, I also opened two PRs: [one to add a test to Turbo that validates the behaviour](https://github.com/hotwired/turbo/pull/1263){:target="_blank"} and [another to expand the official documentation](https://github.com/hotwired/turbo-site/pull/192){:target="_blank"}.
+Both have been merged which means that the behaviour is now official.
+It is [documented in official docs](https://turbo.hotwired.dev/reference/streams#stream-elements-inside-html){:target="_blank"}.
+In light of that I changed the article title from "Hidden feature ..." to "Versatile feature ...".*

 ## The feature